Kyle Richards Dishes On The Upcoming ‘RHOBH’ Season 7 Reunion

-While reunion tapings have long been the most dramatic tapings of the season, Kyle Richards claims the Season 7 reunion was even more tense than she anticipated.
+While reunion tapings have long been the most dramatic tapings of the season, Kyle Richards claims the Season 7 reunion was even tenser than she anticipated.

 “This was the worst torture,” Kyle Richards said during an interview with E!
 News on March 13.
 “This reunion was—I mean, they’re never fun.
 The worst day of the year, honestly.
 The night before I have to do yoga, meditate and get a massage just to prepare mentally and try to get eight hours sleep just so I can be on my game.
 But this one was not only emotional—you know, people crying or screaming or whatever—it was also bizarre.
 I mean, there was moments that were so bizarre that I was like, ‘I don’t even know.’
 Very strange.”